skolem-squares/skolem-squares.github.io/_posts/2024-04-19-skolem_puzzle.markdown

 <div class="page-wrap2"><center>Rules:</center>
 1. Skolem Squares columns and rows must all be Skolem sequences.
 Each number has a partner in its row and column spaced apart by the number's value.

-2. A Skolem Square must contain each number from 1 to the largest which varies from puzzle to puzzle.
+2. A Skolem Square must contain each number from 1 to a specified largest number.
+I've decided for now that largest number will be the side length of the Skolem Square minus 2.

 3. No more than one pair of a given number in any row or column.
 For instance, if there are two 1s in a column already, then no more 1s can be in that column.
 </div>